The Latino and Hispanic community is one of the fastest growing communities in America this decade.

-There You Have It – Hispanic Populations Across Utah
+There You Have It – Hispanic or Latino Populations Across Utah

-If you’re looking for a breakdown of Hispanic populations across Utah according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Utah according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Utah:
+If you’re curious enough, here are the least Hispanic or Latino places in Utah: